Deep technical comparison

 | History management | Per-provider DM history limits with per-user overrides (channels. | Configurable history window (default 15 turns) with per-channel overrides (e. | Tie |

-| Context engine ecosystem | Growing plugin ecosystem: lossless-claw (DAG-based, scored 74. | Built-in pipeline and DAG engines cover all use cases. | OpenClaw |
+| Context engine ecosystem | Growing plugin ecosystem: lossless-claw (DAG-based, scored 74. | Built-in pipeline and DAG engines cover Comis's core context needs without a plugin marketplace. | OpenClaw |

-| Lossless context (DAG mode) | Via lossless-claw plugin (third-party, requires separate install). | Built-in DAG context engine (config: version: "dag"). | Tie |
+| Lossless context (DAG mode) | Via lossless-claw plugin (third-party, requires separate install). | DAG-backed context engine (config: version: "dag"). | Tie |

-| Memory search | SQLite + FTS5 + vector embeddings (OpenAI, Gemini, Voyage, Mistral, Ollama). | SQLite + FTS5 + sqlite-vec. | Tie |
+| Memory search | SQLite + FTS5 + vector embeddings (OpenAI, Gemini, Voyage, Mistral, Ollama). | Memory that learns, not just remembers: SQLite + FTS5 + sqlite-vec, hybrid search via reciprocal rank fusion, optional on-device reranking, trust-first recall, proof-accruing observations, and an opt-in feedback loop that learns from which memories are actually used. | Tie |

 | Cache breakpoint placement | Single cache_control ephemeral injection on system message. | 3 custom breakpoints + 2 SDK-auto = up to 5 total. | Comis |